nh-server/switch-guide/docs/user_guide/rcm/entering_rcm.md

 # Entering RCM

-As the Switch uses a Tegra X1 processor, it has a special recovery mode that is, in most scenarios, useless for the end-user.
+The Switch's Tegra X1 processor has a recovery mode referred to shorthand as RCM, intended to be useless for end-users.
 Fortunately, due to the fusee-gelee vulnerability, this special mode acts as our gateway into CFW.

-There are several methods of entering RCM (**R**e**C**overy **M**ode).
-The most affordable of these require nothing more than common household items (not recommended), while the most reliable are very cheap ($5-10) and can be bought places like AliExpress or Amazon, they can also can be 3D printed.
+Methods to enter RCM range can require nothing more than household items (not recommended) to affordable tools ($5-10) available on platforms like AliExpress and Amazon.
+Avoid the "metal bridge" or "paperclip method" as it can damage your console.
+You can also consider 3D printing necessary tools.

 !!! danger "Patched Switch"
     Note that patched units **can** enter RCM, but it is not possible to send a payload on those systems.
 Also note that RCM is a different recovery mode than the one accessed by holding Volume Up, Volume Down and powering on your console.